icebreaker-fpga/icebreaker-litex-examples/soc/README.md

 ## Customization

-Because the SOC is a softcore for an FPGA we strive to prived a few examples regarding customization of the SOC.
+Because the SOC is a softcore for an FPGA we strive to provide a few examples of customization the SOC configuration.
 Here is a non exhaustive list of a few interesting parameters you can play with.
 Try the `--help` parameter to see the full list of parameters that our litex script accepts.